-Given the importance of reducing aflatoxin exposure from peanuts, the Arab codex delegations might support advancing the revised CoP presented by the EWG in the Step Procedure for adoption by CAC48, reflecting the advancement in research and to integrate new practical applications across regions.
+Given the importance of reducing aflatoxin exposure from peanuts, codex delegations might support advancing the revised CoP presented by the EWG in the step procedure for adoption by CAC48, reflecting the advancement in research and to integrate new practical applications across regions.

-For the Adoption of the Revised CoP by Arab Countries and considering Arab context, additional considerations should be considered related to the application of the revised CoP principals, such as:
+For the Adoption of the Revised CoP by countries and considering their national context, additional considerations should be considered related to the application of the revised CoP principals, such as:

-- Encourage the adoption of the COP: Arab countries should adopt the revised CoP as a foundational framework for managing aflatoxin contamination in peanuts.
-This adoption will help align national standards with international Codex recommendations, ensuring consistent food safety and quality practices across the region. - Develop National Aflatoxin Control Programs: Arab countries should establish or update national aflatoxin control programs based on the revised CoP.
+- Encourage the adoption of the COP: countries should adopt the revised CoP as a foundational framework for managing aflatoxin contamination in peanuts.
+This adoption will help align national standards with international Codex recommendations, ensuring consistent food safety and quality practices across the region. - Develop National Aflatoxin Control Programs: countries should establish or update national aflatoxin control programs based on the revised CoP.
 This includes introducing specific regulations for aflatoxin monitoring, early detection, and contamination control, particularly in high-risk production areas. - Develop and adopt risk management practices within the peanut supply chain, with a focus on actionable steps tailored to small-scale farmers and processors.
-Highlight how these practices can be adapted and applied within the regulatory frameworks of Arab countries.
-Emphasize the importance of a collaborative, region-wide approach to support effective implementation and knowledge-sharing among Arab states - Capacity Building and Training: Arab countries should invest in capacity building by organizing training programs, workshops, and seminars for farmers, food processors, and regulatory bodies.
-These programs should focus on the principles of the revised CoP, aflatoxin risks, control measures, and how to implement best practices in local contexts. - Regional Collaboration and Knowledge Sharing: Encourage collaboration between Arab countries to share knowledge, experiences, and best practices related to aflatoxin control.
-Regional forums or working groups could be established to facilitate discussions and create a unified Arab version of the CoP approach for managing aflatoxin contamination. - Promote Research and Innovation: Encourage local research institutions to conduct studies on aflatoxin contamination specific to regional peanut production.
+Highlight how these practices can be adapted and applied within the regulatory frameworks of countries. - Capacity Building and Training: countries should invest in capacity building by organizing training programs, workshops, and seminars for farmers, food processors, and regulatory bodies.
+These programs should focus on the principles of the revised CoP, aflatoxin risks, control measures, and how to implement best practices in local contexts. - Regional Collaboration and Knowledge Sharing: Encourage collaboration between countries to share knowledge, experiences, and best practices related to aflatoxin control.
+Regional forums or working groups could be established to facilitate discussions and create harmonized versions of the CoP approach for managing aflatoxin contamination. - Promote Research and Innovation: Encourage local research institutions to conduct studies on aflatoxin contamination specific to regional peanut production.
 This can lead to the development of innovative solutions, such as new peanut varieties resistant to aflatoxin-producing molds, or more efficient drying and storage technologies suitable for local conditions. - Provide Support for Infrastructure Development: Invest in the necessary infrastructure, such as improved drying and storage facilities, to ensure proper aflatoxin management in peanuts.
 This is particularly important for regions with high humidity or temperature fluctuations that make it difficult to control moisture levels during harvest and storage.

-By addressing these considerations and implementing the revised CoP's principles, Arab countries can enhance their food safety systems, reduce aflatoxin risks, and improve the overall quality and safety of peanuts in the region.
+By addressing these considerations and implementing the revised CoP's principles, countries can enhance their food safety systems, reduce aflatoxin risks, and improve the overall quality and safety of peanuts in the region.